PWNAGERobotics/ScoutingPASS/README.md

 The lead scout has a laptop with Excel and a wired handheld scanner in the stands with the scouts.  ([Nadomoo Bur3072 - ~$55](https://www.amazon.com/NADAMOO-Wireless-Barcode-Cordless-Computer/dp/B06Y2RMM51?th=1))

 At the end of each match, the lead scout kicks off an Excel macro that pops up an input box.
 (See an example Excel spreadsheet in the Excel directory)  The scouts show their QR code to the lead scout, one by one, who scans the QR code.
-The data from the QR code is parsed and a row is added to the Scouting Data Table in Excel.
+The data from the QR code is parsed, and a row is added to the Scouting Data Table in Excel.
 If the table doesn't exist, it will create it.

 We use custom Excel screens and graphs to determine a strategy for each of our matches.

 The night before Eliminations, we load the Excel data into Tableau, where we use the data mining/graphing capabilities to make a pick list.

-The pick list can be modified up to Alliance Selection based on the data that is continued to be collected up to the last match.
+The pick list can be modified up to Alliance Selection based on the data that is still being collected up to the last match.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="contributing"></div>